CGCookie/retopoflow/README.md

 You may purchase RetopoFlow on the [Blender Market](https://blendermarket.com/products/retopoflow/)

-Purchasing a license entitles you to tool support and helps ensure RetopoFlows continued development.
+Purchasing a copy entitles you to tool support and helps ensure RetopoFlows continued development.

 ## Getting Support